Asrst/jina-semantic-search-stackoverflow/README.md

 In the last step, the `doc_indexer` comes into play.
 Sharing the same YAML file, `doc_indexer` will load the stored key-value index and retrieve the matched Documents according to the Document ID.

 ### Let's take a closer look
-Now the index and query Flows are both ready to work.
-Before proceeding, let's take a closer look at the two Flows and see the differences between them.

 Obviously, they have different structures, although they share most Pods.
 This is a common practice in the Jina world for the sake of speed.
 Except for the `extractor`, both Flows can indeed use identical structures.